From an ancient Roman aqueduct to a Disney-inspiring castle, here are five charming things to do in Segovia.

 I have a few, but one of my absolute favorites has to be Segovia in Spain.
 When I dream of my life as a writer, holed up working on my next novel, fueled by tea and coffee, I imagine myself running away to Segovia.

-I went twice when I studied in Madrid, once in the fall and once in late December.
+I went three times now.
+When I studied in Madrid, I went once in the fall and once in late December, and recently, I went in the summer.
 The first time I went was on a complete whim.
 I only decided to go the night before while out with friends.
 Exploring the little city was so enchanting that I had to bring my friend, Corinne when she visited me later in the semester.

 It’s not the most touristy place, and while it’s a city, it’s not crowded at all.
-Madrid, of course, is the definition of a city, and most people who choose to visit Toledo if they take a day trip.
+Madrid, of course, is the definition of a city, and most people who choose to visit Toledo or El Escorial over a Segovia day trip.

 As a result, Segovia, nestled within Castile and León, has a bit more of a quieter, sleepier feel (at least in the cooler months), and makes for a lovely day away from the bustle.
 Here are some tips and sights to see if you choose to go!